clamy54/docker-svn-iF.SVNAdmin/README.md

 This container provides a fully fonctionnal subversion server with iF.SVNAdmin as web based GUI.

-This build is based on ubuntu/apache2:2.4-20.04_beta with php 7.4, mod ssl,  and iF.SVNAdmin 1.6.2 (svnadmin).
+This build is based on ubuntu 24.04 with php 7.4, mod ssl,  and iF.SVNAdmin 1.6.2 (svnadmin).

 *This isn't an official build and it comes with no warranty  ...*